manojtpillai/dfs_bench/README.md

 There are two types of ansible roles at this time:

 1. A single performance benchmark.
 An example is fio_1client_seqio, which does an fio sequential write and read test.
+A benchmark role is written to have 2 modes, prepare and run.

 1. A helper role.
 An example is collect_sysstat, which is used to get output of monitoring utilities for the duration of the benchmark run, and is useful in analyzing results from the benchmark.